 Teaching empathy is the responsibility of parents and teachers

-Parents and teachers should try their best to teach and show empathy to children so that they can grow as a strong person and become productive and helpful children.
+Parents and teachers should try their best to teach and show empathy to children so that they can grow as a strong person and become productive and helpful to children.

 Don’t give children in the care of maids and servants

-The child shouldn’t be given in care of servants or maids.
-Never leave your children unattended and never leave them in care of maids or governesses.
+The child shouldn’t be given in the care of servants or maids.
+Never leave your children unattended and never leave them in the care of maids or governesses.
 Don’t let them get influenced by the behaviour of servants and maids around them.